alphagov/account-api/README.md

 Provides sign in / sign out and attribute storage functionality to other GOV.UK applications.

-In production this app currently uses the Digital Identity authentication service.
+In production, this app currently uses the Digital Identity authentication service.

+In development, this app uses a stub OIDC provider which signs you in as the first user in the database.

 This app does not serve any user-facing pages.
 To see the app working, you must run an app which uses it, such as [Finder Frontend][].